Documentation - Groups

 - Access rights in group tools

-The group administrator, assisted by his optional co-administrators, decides who may add and/or delete content in the group.
+The group administrator, assisted by their optional co-administrators, decides who may add and/or delete content in the group.
 By default, only the group administrator and co-administrators may add and delete content.

 A member who adds contents decides who may edit it.
-By default, only himself may do it.
+By default, only this member may do it.
 Therefore, group administrators may not always edit the content added by a member.
 However, they always may delete it.

 - The "All group members" checkbox